ChintalaVineetha/file_upload/README.md

-# This makes u to understand how to upload a file in API and the backend work. #Djano #DjangoRestframework #Python #Djangoforms.
+# This makes u to understand how to upload a file in API and the backend work. #Django #DjangoRestframework #Python #Djangoforms.